signalshore/signalshore.github.io/content/2019-11-25-Imitation-wont-get-you-there.md

 plays a very small part when you are just starting out with something.
 Often when you are starting out, you yourself are the biggest bottleneck, and the only way you can get better is to becomes less of a bottleneck.
-The quipment (bicycle, compuer) that you own beings to matter only when they begin to become the bottleneck and not you.
+The equipment (bicycle, computer) that you own beings to matter only when they begin to become the bottleneck and not you.